Vinothsuku/vinothsuku.github.io/_posts/2021-04-28-insightsr-automated-insights.md

 ## Credits
-I learned a lot from [fast.ai](https://fast.ai) and it is always been my goto.
+- I learned a lot from [fast.ai](https://fast.ai) and it is always been my goto.
 Top-Down teaching approach has benefitted a lot of students across the world including myself.
-This tool is largely based on Machine Learning course taught by Jeremy Howard
+This tool is largely based on Machine Learning course taught by Jeremy Howard.
+- Learnings from Kaggle